This article originally appeared on VICE France

 Did you feel abandoned during everything that happened?

 By medicine, yes.
-There aren't any family doctors in the French countryside anymore.
-It's completely deserted here.
+There aren't any family doctors in the French countryside anymore, it's completely deserted here.
 There's one doctor who comes around once every two weeks.
 I don't have a car and no internet.
 What am I supposed to do?
-Thankfully we were recognized as victims, and we'll receive compensation.
+Thankfully we were recognised as victims and we'll receive compensation.

 What was being at the trial like?